DamianHr/ng-recruitment/README.md

 ##### Acceptance criteria:

-- The new column will be at the very left of the table (`mat-table` in `countries/countries.component.ts`)
+- The new column is at the very left of the table (`mat-table` in `countries/countries.component.ts`)
 - The header of the new column is labeled `Flag`
-- The flag will have the following styles:
+- The flag has the following styles:
   - a width of 25px
   - a solid black border of 1px
-- No additional queries will be used to achieve this task
+- No additional queries are used to achieve this task
 - Examples about the current API response can be found [here](https://restcountries.eu/#api-endpoints-response-example)

 #### Challenge #2 - We want filters!